How Financial Planning Services Can Deepen Credit Union Member Relationships and Benefits

 Remember, though, that not all resources are created equal.
 Before you engage a third party, be sure to consider the answers to these questions:

 - Who manages your relationship?
 When choosing a partner, you want to make sure it is just that, a partnership.
 Often when a credit union decides to partner with a larger broker-dealer their voice can get lost in the crowd.
 Before committing to a new partnership be sure to understand how your relationship will work.
-Verify you will have direct access to top management to ensure your members are getting the same credit union level service they have become accustom to.
-Partner with someone who understands that every credit union is different and should have a voice in the decisions being made.
+Verify you will have direct access to top management to ensure your members are getting the same credit union level service they have become accustomed to.

 - Are you owned by a credit union/CUSO, and, if not, do you regularly work with credit unions and understand their members-first philosophy?
 Credit union relationships are built on trust.
 Make sure you can count on an investment partner who doesn’t undermine that.
 Partnering with a large broker-dealer, like LPL, may look like it has all the bells and whistles, but your members could get lost in the crowd.
 LPL’s mission is to work with independent contractors/financial advisors, not Credit Unions.
 Partnering with an established medium-sized broker-dealer where credit unions are their specialty, like Copper Financial, would allow for more personalized service and the chance for your voice to be heard to make changes that benefit your credit union.